 Doctor of Nursing Practice

-The Doctor of Nursing Practice (DNP) will be offered beginning in June 2014 (pending final approval by the Higher Learning Commission).
+The Doctor of Nursing Practice (DNP) will be offered beginning in June 2014.
 The DNP is a practice-focused doctorate for nurses who desire a terminal degree with a clinical focus.
 This online program will be available to nurses who currently hold a Master's degree in Nursing.